ssbc/ssbc-sitegen/README.md

 Each repo has a folder under `./repos`, plus an entry in the `REPOS` constant in `./index.js`.
 The JS files in the repo folder are templates.

-The build-tool will iterate all JS files under `./repo/<repo>/*` and write the output to cwd.
+The build-tool will iterate all .JS and .TXT files under `./repo/<repo>/*` and write the output to cwd.
-The output-file is the JS file, minus the `.js` extension.
+The output-file is the file, minus the `.js` or `.txt` extension.
 Therefore, `index.html.js` will output `index.html`.

 The build-tool also iterates and outputs all JS files under `./common`.